Florida State Road 99

-State Road 99 is a 2.56 mi north–south highway running along Belulah Avenue in unincorporated Escambia County, Florida.
+State Road 99 is a 2.56 mi north–south highway running along Beulah Road in unincorporated Escambia County, Florida.
 It is the westernmost north–south two-digit highway in Florida.
-The southern terminus is at the intersection with Mobile Highway (US 90/SR 10A) and Belulah Avenue (CR 99 south), while the northern terminus is at the intersection of Isaacs Lane and Belulah Avenue (CR 99 north).
+The southern terminus is at the intersection with Mobile Highway (US 90/SR 10A) and Beulah Road (CR 99 south), while the northern terminus is at the intersection of Isaacs Lane and Beulah Road (CR 99 north).
+It could be extended to US 29 in the future if the current studies are approved.

 History

 SR 99 was originally one continuous route, defined from US 90 Alt. north to Walnut Hill, then west on current SR 99A to Pineville and back north to the Alabama state line near Nokomis.
 It was later cut back to run only from Barrineau Park to Walnut Hill, and was subsequently extended north to Alabama, replacing State Road 380.
 The original alignment south of Muscogee was restored at some point, while Muscogee to Barrineau Park (with a different alignment at the Muscogee end) became a second segment of SR 97 (now CR 97), and Walnut Hill to Pineville became part of SR 99A.
 The road from Pineville north never received a number after SR 99 was removed from it.

 In 2019, the Florida Department of Transportation and Escambia County signed a road swap agreement that would return State Road 99 to the state highway system, bringing back the portion running on Beulah Road from US 90 to Isaacs Lane, with plans to study a new corridor to extend SR 99 to US 29.
 In 2019, the road was restored to the SHS.